dilip0418/Movie-Database-Management-System/README.md

 # Movie-Database-Management-System
-A desktop application which enable users to store and access the information about the movies and other information related to movies.
+A simple desktop application which enable users to store and access the information about the movies and other information related to movies.

 Requirements: